iotaledger/iota.py/docs/tutorials.rst

         This step is extremely important, as it prevents you from `spending twice from the same address`_.

-        When an address is used an input, all tokens will be withdrawn.
+        When an address is used as an input, all tokens will be withdrawn.
 Part of the tokens will be used to fund your transaction, the rest will be transferred to ``change_address``.

 - Constructing the transfer bundle with necessary input and output transactions.